Revertron/Alfis/README.md

 Alternative Free Identity System

-This project represents a minimal blockchain without cryptocurrency, capable of sustaining any number of domain name zones and domains.
+This project represents a minimal blockchain without cryptocurrency, capable of sustaining any number of domain names in a bunch of original alternative zones.

 ![Screenshot](img/keys.png)